 No excavation, grading or other improvement shall take place on any land and no building permits shall be issued within the proposed subdivision until:

-A. The final subdivision application has been approved by the Hatch Town Council in a public meeting;
+A. The final subdivision plat has been approved;

-B. The subdivision plat has filed at the office of the County Surveyor;
+B. The subdivision plat has filed at the office of the County Surveyor, or the applicant has elected to construct all improvements at-will;

 C. Applicable deeds have been recorded at the office of the County Recorder; and